RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 -  `What is maximum limit of Generic kernel launching parameter? <#what-is-maximum-limit-of-generic-kernel-launching-parameter>`__

--  `Why OpenMP is undefined when compiling with fopenmpt ? <#why-OpenMP-is-undefined-when-compiling-with-fopenm>`__
+-  `Why OpenMP is undefined when compiling with fopenmp ? <#why-OpenMP-is-undefined-when-compiling-with-fopenm>`__